Ming Dong Gu

 Ming Dong Gu (顾明栋; born 1955) is Katherine R. Cecil Professor in the School of Arts, Humanities, and Technology at the University of Texas at Dallas.
 He is a Chinese-born scholar of comparative literature and thought.
-He received his doctorate from the University of Chicago and has taught at various U.S. universities and colleges.
+He received his doctorate from the University of Chicago and has taught at various US universities and colleges.
 He has a wide range of scholarly interests covering English literature, Chinese literature, comparative literature, literary theory, comparative thought East and West, fiction theory, hermeneutics, postcolonial studies, psychoanalytic criticism, and cross-cultural studies.

 He is the author of 6 monographs, five of which are in English, and editor of 6 volumes in English and Chinese.
 In addition, he has published more than 160 articles in English and Chinese journals and books.
 His 71 English articles appear in journals including New Literary History, Poetics Today, Journal of Aesthetics and Art Criticism, Diacritics: A Review of Contemporary Criticism, Postcolonial Studies, Narrative, Journal of Narrative Theory, Psychoanalytic Quarterly, Modern Language Quarterly, Journal of Aesthetic Education (2 articles), D. H. Lawrence Review (two articles), Interdisciplinary Literary Studies: A Journal of Criticism and Theory; Literature and Psychology, Comparative Literature, Comparative Literature Studies (two articles), Canadian Review of Comparative Literature (two articles), Yearbook of Comparative Literature, Philosophy East & West (7 articles), Journal of Chinese Philosophy (4 articles), Asian Philosophy, Dao: A Journal of Comparative Philosophy (2 articles), Philosophy and Literature, Journal of Oriental Studies, Monumenta Serica, International Communications of Chinese Culture (2 articles), Journal of Asian Studies, Chinese Literature: Essays, Articles, Reviews, Translation Review, Tamkang Review (2 articles), Interdisciplinary Studies of Literature, Journal of Modern Literature, and Contemporary Chinese Thought.
 His 93 Chinese articles appear in China's major journals of humanities and some of them are reprinted in full or in excerpts in China's major digests for more than 40 times.
 He has also published 24 reviews and short articles in Chinese and English.